zhizuio/DirichletMultinomial/README.md

 Y2 <- simDM(n = 2, m = c(100, 120), mu = c(0.1, 0.5, 0.4), phi = 0.3)
 ```

-### Simulations with covariates linked to the mean
+### Sim2: Simulation with covariates linked to the mean

 We can simualte Dirichlet-Multinomial distributed responses with their mean modeled by covariates $\mathbf X$.